whg-training/statistics-course/2_Statistical_modelling_I:Introduction/practicals/glycophorin_cnvs/glycophorin_cnv_warmup.md

 ## Copy number inference using MLEs

-Ok - let's compute the maximum likelihood copy number state for each individual at each site:
+Let's compute the maximum likelihood copy number state for each individual at each site:
 ```
 maximum.likelihood.state = array( NA, dim = c( nrow(X), ncol( X ) ), dimnames = list( sites$position, samples ))
 for( variant in 1:nrow( X )) {